KDCinfo/dataflow/data_clump_flow_app_src/notes-moving-cells.md

 const cellLast = getlLastCell(subtreeBelowTailLastId) || -1;
 console.log('cellLast: ', cellLast); // cellLastId === -1 ? [] :

+// For a 'right tail', if a clump is being linked to from the right, use
+//   that linked cell as the rootId.
+If following clumps are directly
-const collectAllSubtreeIds = (linkedToId) => {
+//   below or to the right of the root, include it and its subtree. const collectAllSubtreeIds = (linkedToId) => {
   let ids = [];
   clumpList.forEach((clump) => {